Background pattern

 • worsening of psoriasis (a skin disease characterized by scaly pink patches).

-The following side effects have been reported in isolated cases during treatment with Nebivolol ratiopharm:
+The following side effects have been reported in only a few isolated cases during treatment with Nebivolol ratiopharm:

-• allergic reactions, such as generalized skin rash (hypersensitivity reactions),
+• allergic reactions, such as generalized skin rashes (hypersensitivity reactions),

-• sudden swelling, especially around the lips, eyes, and/or tongue, which may be accompanied by acute difficulty breathing (angioedema),
+• sudden swelling, especially in the area around the lips, eyes, and/or tongue, which may be accompanied by acute difficulty breathing (angioedema),

-• skin rash characterized by pink, raised patches that cause itching, of allergic or non-allergic cause (urticaria).
+• skin rash characterized by pink, raised patches that cause itching, of allergic or non-allergic origin (urticaria).

 In a clinical study for chronic heart failure, the following side effects were seen: